RamenSea/StringCheese/README.md

 StringCheese is a simple string translator that turns Android's strings.xml files into iOS' .strings and a Dart string file.
 It also generates a key class to help implementing the strings in your application.

-### Features:

-* Turns value-<language id>/strings.xml into <language id>.lproj/String.strings
-* Creates turns Android strings into a Dart class structure
-* Written in an extendable way to make it easy to add new targets in the future
-* For iOS it creates a key class in Swift
-* Both Dart and Swift key classes have string formatting methods with arguments. (ex: `stringCheese.someKeyWithFormats("arg1","arg2")`)
-* Good defaults
 ### Quick use:

 1. Run StringCheese.